-To improve your memory and mental agility, in addition to generating positive emotions and breaking out of your routine, it is important that you never lose the capacity to learn new things.
+Finally, it’s important that you never lose the ability to learn new things.
+Learning improves your memory and mental agility, in addition to generating positive emotions and breaking out of your routine.

-- Read or write.
-There are a thousand books, a thousand new worlds to discover and they will help you, without a doubt, to have more mental agility and will improve your memory.
-It is like providing “fuel” for the brain and this will help keep you young, with your cognitive processes in good shape.
+- It’s like providing “fuel” for the brain and it will help keep you young, with your cognitive processes in good shape.